 Being God, Jesus knew that “all” was about to be finished or accomplished, but “it” was not the Law of Moses as many errantly assume.
 The word “all” is πάντα/panta in the Greek, Strong’s G3956.
 It is Neuter Plural and according to Thayer’s Greek Lexicon it means: all things; α. of a certain definite totality or sum of things, the context showing what things are meant.

 ‘Fulfillment of Prophecy’ is the “context” of these three verses.
-Specifically, the prophecies regarding the preordained Messianic-mission that culminates with Jesus’ death, which He was about to successfully “finish” or “accomplish”!
+The prophecies regarding the preordained Messianic-mission that culminates with Jesus’ death, is what He was about to successfully “finish” or “accomplish”!

 A simple cross reference listed in Luke 18:31 reveals the same context ~